weszerzad/jpop_lyrics_scraper/README.md

 1. Python 3
 2. These libraries: requests, bs4, openpyxl, re, smtplib, selenium, difflib, email
 3. PhantomJS headless browser for selenium webdriver
+4. Turn on allowance for less secure apps at https://myaccount.google.com/lesssecureapps (this allows python to send emails from gmail)

 ---------------------------------------------------------------------------------------------------------------